PurityNyakundi/mystaffproject/README.md

 # mystaffproject

-My staff Project is a web application for organisations to keep track of the daily transacctions.
+My staff Project is a web application for organisations to keep track of the daily transactions.